 Understanding the funnels allows you to pick the right messaging that addresses the buyer’s concerns and needs at every stage.

 Selecting the most relevant marketing channels for your specific efforts is a vital part of the process.

-Here is a breakdown of some of the most important places you can connect with your customers, in case you’re at a loss for what this section of the template might outline:
+Here is a breakdown of some of the most important places you can connect with your customers:

 - Website and blog.
 Create a place where customers can buy and interact with your products.

 - SEO.
-With 3.5 Billion searches on the internet daily, consider a way to drive commercial traffic to your website with optimization.
+With 3.5 billion searches on the internet daily, consider a way to drive commercial traffic to your website.

 - YouTube is the second-largest search engine.
 Use it to grow your business with sponsored ads.

 - PPC.
 Pay-per-click is more likely to convert with over 50% success.

 Successful marketing relies on your audience seeing the right messaging at the right time — meaning when they’re at a specific phase of the sales funnel.